 The advantage of using our dynamic TPS Screening service is that you don’t have to change anything on your end.
-The service doesn’t require you to do anything different, or train your staff on how to use it.
+The service doesn’t require you to do anything different or train your staff on how to use it.
 It’s effortless and hassle-free.
-You’ll also be saving time by not having to send data to a cleanser, or sort through your data.
-Just upload your data, and dial.
+You’ll also save time by not having to send data to a cleanser or sort through your data.
+Just upload your data and dial.

 What if I choose not to screen against the TPS files?

 Companies and individuals who appear on the TPS registers have chosen not to receive sales and marketing calls.
 As such, companies (including charities) who choose not to screen but subsequently call a number on the register can be fined up to £6,500 for each registered number they call.
 Further, higher fines can also be imposed if a breach is deemed severe enough to warrant it.

 What is the difference between TPS and CTPS?

 The Telephone Preference Service (TPS) is a register of individuals, sole traders and partnerships who have chosen not to receive unsolicited sales and marketing calls.
 The Corporate Telephone Preference Service (CTPS) is a register of corporate organisations (Limited Companies, PLCs, schools, hospitals, charities, and Government Departments) who have chosen not to receive unsolicited sales and marketing calls.

 Should I check against the TPS, CTPS or both?